pullmana8/aws-realworld-starter/readme.md

 `aws-realworld-starter` is a [serverless](https://serverless.com/) seed written in Typescript that provides the following out of the box:

 * Follows [The Repository Pattern](https://msdn.microsoft.com/en-us/library/ff649690.aspx)
-* Structured and intended to be used as a microservice
+* Structured in a way to have features carved out into microservices
-* 100% unit test coverage of all boilerplate module code to encourage BDD/TDD
+* Strives for 100% unit test coverage to encourage BDD/TDD
 * Fully functional end-to-end testing of the RealWorld API spec via a Serverless YAML
 * A default Repository implementation against a Dynamo DB
 * An AWS handler wrapper that takes care of the API Gateway callback and error handling, either by thrown errors or by caught promises